peer-open-source/xara-docs/source/user/manual/model/eleLoad.rst

 .. warning::

-   At the moment, eleLoads do not work with 3D beam-column elements if Corotational geometric transformation is used.
+   At the moment, eleLoads do not work with 3D :ref:`Frame <frame>` elements if the :ref:`Corotational <CorotTR>` geometric transformation is used.

 Example
 -------